 (rash, redness, greasy skin, or scabs)

 When your dog has an allergy to food, fleas, or something in the environment, there are several things that happen within the body.
 Scratching results from exposure to allergy "triggers" and a frustrating cycle of behavior starts and continues unless it's interrupted with treatment specifically for the allergy condition.

 SOME COMMON CAUSES OF ITCH

 (such as pollen, dust mites, or mold)

-(such as carpet, deodorant, shampoo, insecticidal products)
+(such as carpet, shampoo, environmental chemicals—insecticides, fertilizers)

 There are many reasons why your dog may be scratching, licking, chewing, rubbing, and scooting.
-It could be that your dog is allergic to food, fleas, or even to ingredients in shampoos, carpets, and insecticides (when they roam outside).
+It could be that your dog is allergic to food, fleas, or even to ingredients in shampoos, carpets, and environmental chemicals (when they roam outside).
 Dogs can also have allergies to seasonal pollens, outdoor and indoor molds, and dust mites.

 Treating allergic dog itch early is important